Keller Auditorium Information

 Inside the auditorium

-But what is it like to be a guest at Keller Auditorium?
+What is it like to be a guest at Keller Auditorium?

 To start, the general vibe is relaxed, laid back, and fun.
 From the moment you arrive, you’ll find staff that is enthusiastic about the upcoming show, a general vibe and energy that can’t wait to see the event, all wrapped up in a no-fuss atmosphere.
 That’s because Oregon audiences tend to be some of the most welcoming and eager audiences around, with members who trust the venue to book five-star entertainers that want to put on world-class shows.